Code-Institute-Submissions/HolidaysYa/README.md

 - **FontAwesome:** The FontAwesome icons are used to add extra meaning in several areas (i.e. social media buttons, icons in the side-bar and icons for the number displays in the dashboard section).

-- **Social media links:** They appear on the right side of the navigation bar for screens wider than 767px and allows the user to follow the "Eurotrip Dashboard" on social media so they can be up to date with new additions to the website or if there are data changes.
+- **Social media links:** They appear on the right side of the navigation bar for screens wider than 767px and allows the user to follow the "HolidaysYa!" on social media so they can be up to date with new additions to the website or if there are data changes.
 For screens smaller than 768px the social media links will be accesible from the hamburguer button on the dashboard section.

 ### Month selection screen